All Episodes

 The Republicans don't want you to go to the Grand Canyon.

-Republicans don't want you anywhere when in fact it's the Democrats who are trying to limit your access to those places under the global warming BS.
+Republicans don't want you anywhere when, in fact, it's the Democrats who are trying to limit your access to those places under the global warming BS.

 How do you respond to this?

-Well, I know you have to take it seriously, but to rebut it line by line seriously like I'm doing, I mean, it's it's this is really a challenge because we all exist on a high plane.
+Well, I know you have to take it seriously, but to rebut it line by line seriously like I'm doing, I mean, this is really a challenge because we all exist on a high plane.

 He is down here.